 Soil Gas Screening

 Soil gas was measured by Barr at most boring locations using a multi-gas meter capable of measuring methane, carbon dioxide, and oxygen.
 Upon completion of a soil boring, soil gas was screened at a depth of approximately three feet below ground surface (bgs).
 A tube was fitted to the multi-gas meter and lowered down the hole.
-The hole around the tube was then backfilled, the meter allowed to equilibrate, and the readings was logged.
+The hole around the tube was then backfilled, the meter allowed to equilibrate, and the readings were logged.

 Test Excavations

 Test excavations were completed at several locations at both the Dump and Landfill.
 The purpose of the majority of test excavations was to identify the edge of the waste boundary or to determine if waste appeared to extend beyond the property boundaries.
 Therefore, most of these test excavations were completed just inside the property boundary.
-In additional to identifying the extent of waste, the added benefit of exposing larger areas of the subsurface was to further classify the types of waste material present.
+In addition to identifying the extent of waste, the added benefit of exposing larger areas of the subsurface was to further classify the types of waste material present.

 Test excavations were completed with an excavator in 1 to 2 foot lifts to depths of up to 15 feet bgs or to groundwater, whichever was encountered first.
 As the excavation proceeded, the operator segregated the soil and/or waste material by depth so that upon completion the leftover soil and/or waste material could be replaced back in the excavation in the order and approximate position from which it was removed.
 As the soil was replaced the excavator bucket was used to tamp in approximate one-foot lifts to re-compact the soil.